billybimbob/CS100-Checkers/README.md

 ### Tournament

+`checkers.Tournament`

 The Tournament will run multiple Evaluator submissions in a round robin tournament, where all submissions will face against each other.
 The winner is the Evaluator with the most amount of wins in the end.

-`checkers.Tournament`

-The program arguements are specified when running the program, but there are some extra requirements on the submission file in order to run correctly:
+The program arguments are specified when running the program, but there are some extra requirements on the submission file in order to run correctly:

 1. A text file that contains all Evaluators participating in the tournament